ChrisH2727/Milestone-3/README.md

 17. As an admin user, I want to view how many times a source has been loaned by isotope type so that I can dispose of sources that are not being loaned.

-18. As an admin user, I want to view the volume of user logins by date so that I can assses how the application is being used.
+18. As an admin user, I want to view the volume of user logins by date so that I can asses how the application is being used.

 **Goals that appeal to Scientists:**